-Fall 2020 Welcome Week arrival.psu.edu
+arrival.psu.edu

-Visit arrival.psu.edu to learn about preparing for summer and fall arrival, including a list of items to bring, parking information, check-in locations, etc.
+Learn about preparing for summer and fall arrival, including a list of items to bring, parking information, check-in locations, etc. Visit welcomeweek.psu.edu for information on Welcome Week events and activities.

 Is lodging available for families during arrival and move-in weekend?